factor/factor/reference/allocator-full-chordal-20260908/README.md

 224/0 spill bytes, 240/0 frame bytes and 736/512 code bytes, with 28 actual
 recipe emissions when enabled.
 This compares the optional recipe setting within the new allocator; it is not a before/after allocator benchmark.

+### Callback call-block regression

+The final globally selected chordal/rematerialization-on compiler suite exposed a real hidden-result callback failure: source splitting inserted register repair phis in Factor call blocks, which the physical assignment walk skips.
+The original raw hidden result pointer legitimately stays live in its ABI-created memory home across those calls.
+The source entry policy now selects no register residents for call/prologue/epilogue kill blocks, preserving that memory home and reloading only in ordinary blocks/edges.
+It does not allocate registers across Factor calls or extend the GC contract for tagged values.

+`callback-regression.factor` recompiles and executes the actual `compiler/tests/alien-large-return.factor` C ABI fixture with rematerialization both off and on and final value-flow checks enabled.
+Both five-test runs pass, including returned payload 45 after compacting GC and the nested C callback.
+It also runs source spilling tests, including a live raw value across a call whose rewritten block has neither a repair phi nor an exit register value, while its surrounding graph contains the required store and reload.
+`callback-both/` retains the successful ARM64 run (zero test failures; elapsed time is correctness-run metadata, not a benchmark).